 Some essential things that needed

 - Contact lenses, I pack my daily lenses when traveling — less tendance than monthly lenses.
 I certainly take enough supplies with me for the duration of the trip.
-I also take my eyeglasses for a long bus journey and on the plane.
+I also take my eyeglasses for a long bus journeys and on the plane.

-- One pair of rubber shoes the one I wore for travel
+- One pair of rubber shoes, the one I wore for travel.

 Toiletries are easy to find on the spot